nasa/fprime/Svc/ComQueue/docs/sdd.md

 1. Ensures that the port number is between zero and the value of the com buffer size
 2. Enqueue the com buffer onto the `m_queues` instance
 3. Returns a warning if `m_queues` is full

+In the case where the component is already in `READY` state, this will process the queue immediately after enqueueing.

 #### 4.6.3 comStatusIn
 The `comStatusIn` port handler receives an `Svc::ComSendStatus` and it does the following: